githubuniverseworkshops/codeql/workshop-2021/README.md

     ```
     </details>

-For more information on how the vulnerability was identified, you can read the [blog disclosing the original problem](https://securitylab.github.com/research/apache-dubbo/).
+For more information on how the vulnerability was identified, read the [blog post on the original problem](https://securitylab.github.com/research/apache-dubbo/).

 ## What's next?
 - [CodeQL overview](https://codeql.github.com/docs/codeql-overview/)